Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: Discussion

-The two-step overlap $U_2$ in the Swendsen–Wang algorithm is approximately $1/2$, but the fluctuations of this function are stronger in the ordered region and increase with decreasing temperature.
-Interestingly, the variance Var$U_2$ of the two-step overlap behaves qualitatively similarly to the function $U_2$ in the Wolff algorithm, as can be seen by from Figure~\ref{fig:wolff_overlap_t2} for the Wolff algorithm and from Figure~\ref{fig:sw_var_t2} for the Swendsen-Wang algorithm.
+The two-step overlap $U_2$ in the Swendsen--Wang algorithm is approximately $1/2$, but the fluctuations of this function are stronger in the ordered region and increase with decreasing temperature.
+Interestingly, the variance $\mathrm{Var}\,U_2$ of the two-step overlap behaves qualitatively similarly to the function $U_2$ in the Wolff algorithm, as can be seen from Figure~\ref{fig:wolff_overlap_t2} for the Wolff algorithm and from Figure~\ref{fig:sw_var_t2} for the Swendsen--Wang algorithm.
 However, the values of the effective exponents differ for these functions.

-The behavior of the function $U_2$ when simulated by the Metropolis method differs significantly from the case of cluster algorithms.
-The overlap function in the critical region behaves more like the spin flip probability studied in work~\cite{lev2019}.
+The behavior of the function $U_2$ when simulated by the Metropolis method differs significantly from the case of the cluster algorithms.
+The overlap function in the critical region behaves more like the spin-flip probability studied in work~\cite{lev2019}.
 This connection is shown in Figure~\ref{fig:metro-ising-acceptance}.
-The spin flip probability is nothing but the frequency of spin flips in Glauber dynamics~\cite{glauber1963,lev2019}.
-The variance Var$U_2$ in this case decreases in the critical region with system size.
-This may indicate a faster growth of critical slowing down in the local algorithm compared to cluster algorithms.
+The spin-flip probability is nothing but the frequency of spin flips in Glauber dynamics~\cite{glauber1963,lev2019}.
+The variance $\mathrm{Var}\,U_2$ in this case decreases in the critical region with system size.
+This may indicate a faster growth of critical slowing down in the local algorithm compared to the cluster algorithms.